malashoor/Plantify/README.md

-# Plant Identification App with Supabase Integration
+# GreensAI - Plant Identification App with Supabase Integration

 This is a React Native Expo application for plant identification, care, and hydroponic gardening support with Supabase integration for backend services.